Editing a form field

 This section is about "display-formatters", such as rounding numbers for easier viewing on screen.

-Related: Article about formfield validators which perform more complex calculations, which can also made be persistant.
+Related: Article about form field validators which perform more complex calculations, which can also be made persistent.
 TODO add pseudo-fields.
-These are complex calculations, which are not persistant, (but still searchable?).
+These are complex calculations, which are not persistent, (but still searchable?).

 Display-Formatters are snippets of JavaScript code, typically used to format the value of a form field.
 They usually take the form of one-liners of JavaScript.

-• this.$value: Get the value of the current column.
+: Get the value of the current column.this.<columnName>

-• this.<columnName>: Get the value of the current column, or of any other column (e.g. this.top_depth).
+: Get the value of the current column, or of any other column<columnName>

 Inline calculations with formatters

-You could use a formatter to do this calculation, i.e. round thr value:
+You could use a formatter to do this calculation, i.e. round the value:this.$value.toPrecision(5)

 Conditional formatting of values